dekoza/mtgpl/THS.rst

 Opaline Unicorn
-    {T}: Add one mana of any color to your mana pool.
+    |tap|: Add one mana of any color to your mana pool.

 Ordeal of Erebos